poolifier/poolifier/docs/api.md

 - `tasksQueueOptions` (optional) - The worker tasks queue options object to use in this pool.
   Properties:

-  - `queueMaxSize` (optional) - The maximum number of tasks that can be queued on a worker before flagging it as back pressured.
+  - `size` (optional) - The maximum number of tasks that can be queued on a worker before flagging it as back pressured.
 It must be a positive integer.
   - `concurrency` (optional) - The maximum number of tasks that can be executed concurrently on a worker.
 It must be a positive integer.

-  Default: `{ queueMaxSize: (pool maximum size)^2, concurrency: 1 }`
+  Default: `{ size: (pool maximum size)^2, concurrency: 1 }`

 #### `ThreadPoolOptions extends PoolOptions`